weremoose/hillsideprojects/_posts/2021-06-23-reading-to-kins-2021.md

   - image: ""
     slide_url: /images/reading_to_kins_08.jpg
 ---
-In *Reading, to Kins* Jonas from Hillside Projects reads Arundhati Roy’s article *We Are Witnessing a Crime Against Humanity* to a committee of Indian vultures in the zoological archives at König Museum in Bonn 12 May 2021.
-Roy’s article was published in The Guardian 28 April, 2021.
-The text is read from beginning to end with no pause.

-*Reading, To Kins* (2021) is a performance for the Dying and the Dead.
-Raspy, drawn-out hissing sounds along with grunting noises slowly fall silent.
+*Reading, to Kins* is a performance for the dead.
 Painful swelling, inflammation and kidney failure.
+Millions of vultures in India have died this way, unintentionally poisoned with Diclofenac, a painkiller used by farmers to keep cattle working harder and longer, and to increase milk production.

+Compared to the 1980s, India’s vulture population has decreased by 95%, leaving an ecological void impossible to fill.

-Millions of vultures in India have died this way, unintentionally poisoned with Diclofenac, a painkiller used to calm pain and increase the production of milk.
-For more than one hundred million years, vultures have been the custodians of the dead, living in a sympatric relationship with humans, each benefiting from each other’s interactions and doings.
-This performance takes place within the vulture collection at The Alexander Koenig Zoological Research Museum in Bonn (DE).
-With the intention of including the vultures in a conversation about the ongoings on their land (India), the recently published article We Are Witnessing a Crime Against Humanity by Arundhati Roy and published in The Guardian (29 April, 2021), is read to a wake of birds.
-Roy’s article speaks of the current Covid and political situation in India, spring 2021.
+*Reading, to Kins* was performed within the Indian vulture collection at The Alexander Koenig Zoological Research Museum in Bonn (DE).
+With the intention of including the vultures in the conversation about their demise and the ongoings on their land, Jonas from Hillside Projects read the article *We Are Witnessing a Crime Against Humanity* by Arundhati Roy to a committee of taxidermied vultures.
+Roy’s text speaks of the political situation and the Covid pandemic in India during the spring of 2021.
+The text was read from beginning to end with no pause.

-This work is commissioned by Sibylle Feucht at Das Esszimmer - Raum fur Kunst Bonn and here installed at Röda Sten Konsthall as part of the exhibition *dhak dhak ho-hum ah eekff iii ie* curated by Amila Puzić & Mia Christersdotter Norman.
-This work was made possible with generous support from Helge Ax:son Johnsons, Konstakademin, IASPIS, König Museum and Clark House Initiative.
-Thank you to Saviya Lopez, Yogesh Barve, Tushar Parab and Dr. Töpfner.

 Credits:

-Translation of Roy's text from English to Swedish: Anna Tebelius
+Translation of Arundhati Roy’s text from English to Swedish: Anna Tebelius\
+Videographer: Robin Deutschbein\
+Edit: Hillside Projects

 Sound: Jonas Holmer

-Photo documentation: Hendrik Zeitler